White Sox vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 - When it comes to hitting the over, the White Sox and their opponents are 7-3-0 in their last 10 games with a total.

-- The White Sox have a record of 3-4-0 ATS over their last 10 games.
-For seven games in a row, Chicago and its opponent have finished above the over/under, with the average total set by sportsbooks in that span being 8.6 runs.
+- The White Sox have a record of 4-4-0 ATS over their last 10 games.

 White Sox Betting Records & Stats

-- The White Sox have a 13-10 record in games they were listed as the moneyline favorite (winning 56.5% of those games).
+- The White Sox are 14-10 in games they were listed as the moneyline favorite (winning 58.3% of those games).

-- Chicago has a 4-3 record (winning 57.1% of its games) when it has played as moneyline favorites of -150 or shorter.
+- Chicago has played as moneyline favorites of -165 or shorter in just two games this season, which it won both.

-- The implied moneyline probablility in this matchup gives the White Sox a 60% chance to win.
+- Based on this game's moneyline, the White Sox have an implied win probability of 62.3%.

-- Chicago has combined with opponents to go over the total 29 times this season for a 29-25-4 record against the over/under.
+- Chicago has played in 59 games with an over/under set, and have combined with its opponents to go over the total 29 times (29-26-4).

-- The White Sox have covered 42.9% of their games this season, going 3-4-0 against the spread.

 White Sox Splits